mayasrikanth/Maya_Code_Samples/README.md

 as well as the Lighting Model.

-Machine Learning- Contains python implementations of machine learning algorithms, including Radial Basis Functions and soft-margin support vector machine.
+Machine Learning- Contains python implementations of machine learning algorithms, including Radial Basis Functions and both hard-margin and soft-margin SVM.

 C Projects- C implementations of an aging queue for scheduling tasks and a simple memory allocator.